Our rating(3.6/5)

 The interface has a universally understood layout, with some button text almost too small to read.

-The master login screen has a small chat popup that can feel like a nuisance (like the Epos Now website which has popup offers and chats appearing on every page), but after passing this hurdle, you see a list of user accounts that staff can log in to with a PIN.
+The master login screen used to have a small chat popup that felt like a nuisance (like the Epos Now website which has chronic popup offers and chats appearing on every page), but after passing this hurdle, a list of user accounts allows staff to log in with a PIN.
 The till screen itself is free of clutter and impromptu popups.

 Image: Mobile Transaction